akeneo/php-crowdin-api/README.md

 The architecture is inspired from https://github.com/KnpLabs/php-github-api/ a really complementary library to achieve our translation workflow.

-There is an official Ruby Client here : https://github.com/crowdin/crowdin-api
+FYI, an official and more complete Ruby Client exists here : https://github.com/crowdin/crowdin-api

 Features
 --------